neuro-inc/neuro-cli/neuro-sdk/docs/buckets_reference.rst

       The credentials name set by user, unique among all user's bucket credentials, :class:`str` or ``None`` if no name was set.

+   .. attribute:: read_only

+      The credentials provide read-only access to buckets, :class:`bool`.

    .. attribute:: cluster_name